LucaRegnicoli/configuration/README.md

 Configuration sources are read in the order that their configuration providers are specified.

-The design allows a flexible extensibility of the model to support diffent scenarios and use cases: one service could need just the in-memory option, while another service might need the JSON and Xml options; the choice of which providers use (and in which order) is left to the API user.
+The design allows a flexible extensibility of the model to support diffent scenarios and use cases: one service could need just the in-memory option, while another service might need the JSON and XML options; the choice of which providers use (and in which order) is left to the API user.

 The main design choice is the API **combines** the provided sources in one single key-value pairs object; for example: